-For the last two years, it has been my great pleasure to piece together the life of a man who lived a bit before our time (I was 4 years old when he died) just around the mountain from us on Peters Mountain near Lindside, WV.
+Take my hand and let’s go back into in southern West Virginia’s history; we’ll walk with Henry Lake, grandson of slaves, as he quenches his thirst for learning and becomes “somebody.”
+It was my great pleasure to piece together the life of a man who lived a bit before our time (I was 4 years old when he died) just around the mountain from us on Peters Mountain near Lindside, West Virginia.
 Henry Lake Dickason’s life, from a rough cabin to the President’s mansion at two colleges, was one of success in spite of the obstacles placed in his path by society.
 I was driven to tell his story, mostly because it was inspirational and partly because his story is not well-known even in his hometown.
-A reader commented recently that as she read, she began turning each page gently, as though it was sacred.
+A reader commented recently that as she read Try and Be Somebody, she began turning each page gently, as though it was sacred.
 That’s the way I felt as I wrote.

 This past weekend, a wild, unpredictable storm hit the northeast.
 Sporadic rain, sleet, snow, and high winds pounded this end of the country followed by low, low temperatures.
 Weather predictors had trouble pin-pointing snow accumulations or exact locations but they...read more

 I'm sad to report that our pet alpaca passed away last week.
 The dreaded worm that attacks the nervous system, for which there is no cure, stuck our farm again.
 Meningeal worms are spread by deer.
 The deer aren't harmed, they just carry the worms who leave the deer...read more